root-project/root/README/ReleaseNotes/v614/index.md

 ## Histogram Libraries
    - Per object statsoverflow flag has been added.
 This change is required to prevent non reproducible behaviours in a multithreaded environments.
-For example, if several threads change the `TH1::fgStatOverflows` flag and fill histograms, the behaviour will be undefined.
+For example, if several threads change the
+   `TH1::fgStatOverflows` flag and fill histograms, the behaviour will be undefined.
+   - A fix has been added in resetting the statistics of histograms with label.
+The bug was causing the histogram entries to be  set as zero and this was making failing the merging of those histogram (see ROOT-9336).

 ## Math Libraries

 ## RooFit Libraries

+- A fix has been added in the component selection, which is used for plotting simultaneous models.
+See [PR #2033](https://github.com/root-project/root/pull/2033).

+## TMVA Library

+#### New Deep Learning Module

+ - TMVA contains a new set of Deep Learning classes ( `MethodDL` ), with support, in addition to dense layer, also convolutional and recurrent layer.

+#### Other New TMVA Features

+- Support for Parallelization of BDT using Multi-Threads
+- Several improvements in Cross Validation including support for Multi-Process cross-validation running.

 ## 2D Graphics Libraries
    - `TMultiGraph::GetHistogram` now works even if the multigraph is not drawn.
 Make sure